HeiDoc.net

 DVD and blu-ray Region Codes

-Buying DVD and blu ray movies bears a special challenge: The region codes.
+Buying DVD and blu-ray movies bears a special challenge: the region codes.
 To keep shoppers from buying cheap movies from other countries, the movie labels introduced the region code standard to the DVD and blu-ray formats.

-This essentially means not every disk will play on every player.
+This essentially means that not every disk will play on every player.
 There is however a recent tendency to release new titles on region free disks.
 Especially blu-ray disks for the European market usually have no region code any longer.
 If in doubt about a certain disk, please check the Amazon product detail pages.

 Electric Devices, Voltage and Plug Types